Lightning is visible through a silhouette of trees

 Lightning can take place in several different areas of a thunderstorm.
 Most lightning (about 80%) occurs within a single cloud and is called cloud-to-cloud lightning.
 Most of the other 20% of lightning...more

 Below is a list of some weather conditions that call for an advisory, watch, or warning.
-Heat Advisory/Warning: A heat advisory is issued when the daytime temperature will be 105ºF (40.6ºC) for three hours...more
+Severe Thunderstorm Watch: A severe thunderstorm watch is issued when a thunderstorm with winds greater than 57...more

 Everyone knows that lightning is very dangerous.
 But how much do you really know about lightning?
 Do you know how it really works?
 How many people are killed or injured each year?
 Where do most lightning...more

-There are 19 large wildfires burning over 550,000 acres in the United States (as of June 13, 2002).
-Most of the fires are within western states such as California, Utah, Colorado, New Mexico, Wyoming and...more
+There are 19 large wildfires burning in the United States (as of June 13, 2002).
+Most of the fires are within western states such as California, Utah, Colorado, New Mexico, Wyoming and Alaska.
+Small natural...more